khyerdev/khyerdev/README.md

 I am also a contributor to [emanfm.isso.moe](https://emanfm.isso.moe), a "radio station" for the ULTRAKILL youtuber [Emancipation](https://www.youtube.com/@emancipationvevo), since I worked on 99% of the frontend.

-I own the domains [khyernet.xyz](https://khyernet.xyz) and [khyer.dev](https://khyer.dev).
+I own the domains [khyernet.xyz](https://khyernet.xyz) and [khyer.dev](https://khyer.dev), they were given to me as a birthday gift.
 I am currently working on the website for khyernet.xyz.
 I am doing the frontend in raw HTML/CSS/JS and the backend in Rust.
 DNS, SSL/TLS, and security are managed by Cloudfare.
 However, khyer.dev will only be used as a link shortener, so that I dont have to remember long URLs when sending things to people.

 One thing I struggle with is asking for help.